quii/pepper/README.md

 ### TODO: Worked example

-- Include "zeroing time" as an example
+- Include "zeroing time" as an example.
+Do it with a TODO api that returns some JSON with a timestamp in it, show how we can compose matchers that just check what we need.